BRCA1 and BRCA2

 - A personal or family history of male breast cancer

-In most cases, testing is first done on the person with breast, ovarian, pancreatic or aggressive prostate cancer.
+In most cases, testing for BRCA1/2 inherited gene mutations is first done on the person with breast, ovarian, pancreatic or prostate cancer.

-- If no mutation is found, the cancer was not due to a BRCA1/2 mutation.
+- If no mutation is found, the cancer was not due to a BRCA1/2 gene mutation.

 For example, if your mother has a BRCA1 gene mutation, there’s a 50 percent chance you will also have a BRCA1 gene mutation (you get half of your genes from your mother and half from your father).

 Weighing the risks and benefits of genetic testing

 A health care provider or genetic counselor can help you decide whether genetic testing is right for you and your family.

 Testing for a BRCA1/2 gene mutation only requires a blood or saliva sample, but there are risks and benefits to consider before testing.
 There can be physical, emotional and financial impacts of knowing your genetic status.

 Testing costs are usually covered by health insurance for people who fall into one of the categories above (for whom genetic testing is recommended).

 Breast cancer screening tests are used to find cancer in a person who has no warning signs or symptoms.